 And as the sun makes its grand appearance, the whole world around you lights up.
 Like when the curtains open up in a theater.
 But the spotlight is on you, you are the star of this grand endeavor and you deserve to see all the beauty the mountains reveal to you.

 The views are reserved for those who make the effort.
 And it is a sight you will not forget for the time to come.

-2. 360 degree views of the Himalayas:
+2. 360-degree views of the Himalayas:

 The views from the top of Kedarkantha are like no other.
 You don't just get to see famous peaks like Bandarpoonch, Swargarohini, Kalanag, Gangotri and Yamunotri range but you also get to see hundreds of unnamed virgin peaks all around you.
 Mountains, like timeless art, stand in the background everywhere you look and if they had eyes, they’d see a few strangers gaping at them in admiration.

-This is a different world all together.
+This is a different world altogether.

 Untouched.
 Untainted.
 And absolutely still.

 When you are trekking, the campsites are you home, which makes them extremely important.
 It’s like a little treat for your eyes after a hard day’s hike.
 And Kedarkantha has some of the most beautiful campsites I have ever seen.
 If you are not happy with the views outside your window back home, come taste the views from your tents on Kedarkantha.

 Your first campsite would be close to Juda Ka Tal and it makes you realize what a slight change in altitude can do for you.
 At this point we had no idea about what lies ahead of us at the next campsite.